AMERICA DISRUPTED: Troubles cleave a nation, and a city

 SAGINAW, Mich.
 (AP) — It was difficult to celebrate America in Saginaw this year.
 The deadly coronavirus had torn through the county.
 Unemployment had surged five-fold.
 Weeks of protest over racial inequality left many debating what should be hallowed and what must be changed.

-The discord comes as the country hurtles toward a convulsive presidential election.
-President Donald Trump portrays himself as a disrupter, with an agenda that is rooted in nationalism and roils racial divisions; his Democratic rival, Joe Biden, calls for a national reset to something resembling normal.
+These forces are converging as the country hurtles toward a convulsive presidential election.
+President Donald Trump continues to portray himself as a disrupter, with a wrecking-ball agenda that is rooted in nationalism and roils racial divisions — taking the stage over the July Fourth weekend to warn of “new far-left fascism” that would tear down “our national heritage.”
+His Democratic rival, Joe Biden, meanwhile, calls for a national reset to something resembling normal for a “suffering” nation.

-“It’s never been this divided,” says Tom Roy, vice chair of Saginaw’s Republicans.
+“It’s never been this divided,” says Roy, vice chair of Saginaw’s Republicans.

 The election will provide answers to all these questions, but not necessarily to the central issue of American life in the year 2020: Can the United States pull itself together?